Nick Ferrari: Journalism

 in 1981 and subsequently a show business reporter at The Sun and editor of the paper's "Bizarre" gossip page.
 During this period, he interviewed Roger Moore on the set of the James Bond film Octopussy (1983) for The Sun and appeared as an extra in the movie.
-Subsequently he became features editor of the News of the World's Sunday magazine and assistant editor of the Daily Mirror.
+Subsequently, Ferrari became features editor of the News of the World's Sunday magazine and assistant editor of the Daily Mirror.